MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 team can reflect on areas of improvement.
 Finally, as Scrum is a well-known industry and the most popular agile methodology, support and documentation are widely available.
 Together with ongoing feedback, they make Scrum ideal for entry-level professionals.

+Dealing with data, one of the challenges I am expecting from the Scrum methodology is defining User Stories.
+This is because, Another final aspect to consider is,

 ## Definition of the business need
 ### Problem definition